Part 9: The End: Orifino Idaho to the

 Above: Along the windy and mighty Columbia River.

+Above: Me and friend Todd Hanna with our college alum banner.
 Go Lakers!
 I've known Todd for years and stayed with he and his family while in

 Hood River, Oregon.